Project Overview

 Following are some of the cyber threats that can be posed by the social network to the intellectual property:

-• The threat of spams that is there are many people who utilize the information of common public in return for an attractive offer
+- The threat of spam is that there are many people who utilize the information of the common public in return for an attractive offer

-Computer technology is the biggest threat to the privacy of the date lying on social media these days.
+Computer technology is the biggest threat to the privacy of the data lying on social media these days.
 The biggest threat is the art of hacking learned by many people.
-People in the name of ethical hacking are invading the privacy of so many people on the social media accounts.
-No matter how much privacy is applied there is still some loophole left by the social media platform developers which makes the common public to suffer.
-Other than hacking people the blunt statements and signing in into unauthorized application are some other computer technology treats.
+People in the name of ethical hacking are invading the privacy of so many people on social media accounts.
+No matter how much privacy is applied, there is still some loophole left by the social media platform developers, which makes the common public suffer.
+Other than hacking people’s blunt statements and signing in to unauthorized applications are some other computer technology threats.

 Other unauthorized use of intellectual property may include the excessive of torrent applications.
-Torrent application these days are getting in common which has made the violators to use this for their purpose.
-Besides this, another term hyperlinking is not hidden from the people.
-Social media networking worms and the usage of cookies on certain websites for downloading the content is the biggest threat underlying to the people.
+Torrent applications these days are becoming common, which has made violators use them for their purposes.
+Besides this, another term, hyperlinking, is not hidden from the people.
+Social media networking worms and the usage of cookies on certain websites for downloading content are the biggest threats to people.

 Case Study 4 (10 Marks)